Our Services

 Helpful Resources

-Upper inner thigh pain in women is most often from a groin muscle strain or overuse, but nerve irritation of the obturator or femoral nerves, hip joint problems, hernias, gynecologic conditions, or infection can also cause burning, shooting, or deep aching pain.
+Upper inner thigh pain in women is most commonly caused by a groin muscle strain or overuse injury.
+However, other potential causes include nerve irritation (such as the obturator or femoral nerves), hip joint problems, hernias, gynecologic conditions, or infections.
+These issues can produce burning, shooting, or deep aching sensations in the inner thigh.

 Female upper inner thigh pain is a common complaint.
 It can range from a mild, annoying ache to sharp discomfort that limits walking, exercising, or even sitting comfortably.
 In many cases, the cause is a simple muscle strain.
 In others, a nerve issue or an underlying medical condition may be involved.